The Top 4 Reasons People Avoid the Flu Shot

 Flu vaccines administered with a needle are made either with flu viruses that have been “inactivated” (and are therefore not infectious), or with no flu virus at all (known as recombinant influenza vaccine).1

 The most common side effects from the influenza shot are soreness, redness, tenderness or swelling at the site of injection.
 Low-grade fever, headache and muscle aches also may occur.
-These side effects may be mistaken for symptoms of the flu but they are far less serious than the actual disease (that the vaccine prevents) and seldom last more than a day or two.
+These side effects may be mistaken for symptoms of the flu.
+However, they are far less serious than the actual disease (that the vaccine prevents) and seldom last more than a day or two.

 Flu season is also cough and cold season.
 Many other respiratory illnesses are circulating at the time that people get their flu shot and can be mistaken for “the flu”.